Lạng Sơn province: Middle Ages

 The Đinh emperors (968-980) encouraged the growth of trade in the region and requested the Sung emperors of China that they establish trade relations at Yong Zhou.
 The Chinese Annals have revealed that the Annamese traded perfumes, elephant ivories, rhinoceros horns, gold, silver and salt in return for Chinese fabrics.
-Later, under the Lý dynasty an extensive market was established at Vĩnh Bình on the Kỳ Cùng River.
+Later, under the Lý dynasty a market was established at Vĩnh Bình on the Kỳ Cùng River.

 On 4 April 1406, as a Chinese Ming envoy crossed the border into Lạng Sơn, Hồ Quý Ly's forces ambushed them and killed the Trần prince that the Ming were escorting back.
 Consequently, the Yongle Emperor (of Ming China) launched a punitive expedition against him due to this hostile act.
-During the reign of the Ming dynasty, during the period 1527 and 1592, Lạng Sơn was vastly fortified in view of its strategic importance at the border, which is seen even now; a citadel of this dynasty is located to the west of the Lạng Sơn town on a limestone rock outcrop.
+During the reign of the Ming dynasty, during the period 1527 and 1592, Lạng Sơn was fortified in view of its strategic importance at the border; a citadel of this dynasty is located to the west of the Lạng Sơn town on a limestone rock outcrop.

-Lạng Sơn was one of the 13 original provinces in the Northern Annam that were created under the reign of Emperor Minh Mệnh in 1831; since the establishment of the Nguyễn dynasty in 1802 until then, northern Vietnam had been under the rule of a viceroy.

-In late September 1884, large detachments of the Guangxi Army advanced from Lạng Sơn and probed into the Luc Nam valley, announcing their presence by ambushing the French river gunboats Hache and Massue (of the Tonkin Flotilla) on 2 October.
-General Louis Brière de l'Isle, the French commander-in-chief, responded immediately, transporting nearly 3,000 French soldiers to the Luc Nam valley aboard a flotilla of gunboats and attacking the Chinese detachments before they could concentrate.
+In September 1884, detachments of the Guangxi Army advanced from Lạng Sơn and probed into the Luc Nam valley, announcing their presence by ambushing the French river gunboats Hache and Massue (of the Tonkin Flotilla) on 2 October.
+General Louis Brière de l'Isle, the French commander-in-chief, responded, transporting nearly 3,000 French soldiers to the Luc Nam valley aboard a flotilla of gunboats and attacking the Chinese detachments before they could concentrate.
 In the Kép campaign (2 to 15 October 1884), three French columns under the overall command of General François de Négrier fell upon the separated detachments of the Guangxi Army and successively defeated them in engagements at Lam (6 October), Kép (8 October) and Chu (10 October).

-In the wake of these French victories, the Chinese fell back to Bắc Lệ and Dong Song, and de Négrier established important forward positions at Kép and Chu, which threatened the Guangxi Army's base at Lạng Sơn.
-Chu was only a few miles southwest of the Guangxi Army's advanced posts at Dong Song, and on 16 December 1884 a strong Chinese raiding detachment ambushed two companies of the Foreign Legion just to the east of Chu, at Ha Ho.
-The legionnaires fought their way out of the Chinese encirclement, but suffered a number of casualties and had to abandon their dead on the battlefield.
-De Négrier immediately brought up reinforcements and pursued the Chinese, but the raiders made good their retreat to Dong Song.
+In the wake of these French victories, the Chinese fell back to Bắc Lệ and Dong Song, and de Négrier established forward positions at Kép and Chu, which threatened the Guangxi Army's base at Lạng Sơn.
+Chu was miles southwest of the Guangxi Army's advanced posts at Dong Song, and on 16 December 1884 a Chinese raiding detachment ambushed two companies of the Foreign Legion just to the east of Chu, at Ha Ho.
+The legionnaires fought their way out of the Chinese encirclement, and underwent a number of casualties and had to abandon their dead on the battlefield.
+De Négrier immediately brought up reinforcements and pursued the Chinese, and the raiders made good their retreat to Dong Song.
 (Note: Harmant, 91–112; Lecomte, Lang-Son, 149–55.)